 Only two weeks remain for players to make a run at one of the Big Ten’s inaugural postseason trophies, and the races for the various hardware continue to scramble from week to week with many players still in contention.
 Who are the leaders?
 Check it out in my latest Trophy Tracker.
 And don’t forget to watch our interview with Wisconsin running back Montee Ball, whose name might just be in contention for some of the hardware in this post.

-Find out more about: Hoops Player Rankings
+Find out more about: Trophy Tracker

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 7 saw two of the Big Ten’s remaining perfect teams, Illinois and Michigan, fall from the ranks of the unbeaten.
+Week 11 saw Penn State, the Big Ten’s last undefeated team in conference play, suffer its first Big Ten defeat.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-See the rankings in this post and watch the well-orchestrated card stunt from Kinnick Stadium now.

 Find out more about: Power Rankings

-Find out more about: Big Ten Blast
+Find out more about: What Tom Learned

 Every Sunday, BTN color analyst Gerry DiNardo has made it a point to tweet some of his thoughts and impressions from Saturday’s Big Ten slate of action – a practice he’s appropriately coined Sunday Ruminations.
 You can find DiNardo on Twitter (@gerrydinardo).
 See his Week 11 Sunday Ruminations in this post.